 They are responsible for providing technical assistance and consulting with other departments regarding engineering functions including site development, drainage, and transportation; providing training related to the use and development of the geographic information system and its database as well as software applications, answering technical questions and providing information to the public.

-A university degree in Civil Engineering and at least 6 years of experience in surveying, engineering design, inspection and drafting, which includes supervisory responsibilities, is needed for this position.
+Those who search employment within the field require a university degree in Civil Engineering and at least 6 years of experience in surveying, engineering design, inspection and drafting, which includes supervisory responsibilities.

-The average salary a Senior Civil Engineer can get ranges from $79k to $132k annually, and I have seen it go up to $163k per year, making it the 2nd highest Civil Engineer Salary on our list.
+Based on the official data report, the average annual salary for a Senior Civil Engineer ranges from $79k to $132k annually, and I have seen it go up to $163k per year, which makes a professional working in this field the 2nd highest paid Civil Engineer on our list.

 An Engineering Manager coordinates and directs design projects, making detailed plans to accomplish goals and directs the integration of technical activities.
 They also analyze technology, resource needs, and market demands to plan and assess the feasibility of designs.